plone/training/mastering_plone/views_3.rst

         Answer: Acquisition will get the attribute from the nearest parent. ``brain.__parent__`` is ``<CatalogTool at /Plone/portal_catalog>``.
 The attribute ``title`` of the ``portal_catalog`` is 'Indexes all content in the site'.

 Acquisition can be harmful.
-Brains have no attribute 'getLayout' :py:meth:`brain.getLayout()`:
+Brains have no attribute 'getLayout' :meth:`brain.getLayout()`:

 .. code-block:: pycon